 4. Consider your collaboration platform

 Microsoft Teams is tightly baked into every aspect of Windows 11.
 Whether you’ve standardized on Teams or another collaboration platform, this decision has significant implications.
 Internet Explorer stands out as a generational example of how influential the apps that are bundled with Windows can be.

 With hybrid work now a permanent part of the work landscape, your IT team must consider the ramifications of Windows 11’s Teams integration.

 The Windows 11 launch featured a notable exception to the significant hardware requirements for virtualized instances.
 This means organizations running Windows on a virtual desktop using VDI technology or via DaaS can install or upgrade to Windows 11, even on older devices.

 As workforces become more remote, many organizations are already making the shift to VDI as a way to extend computer hardware life.

 If you’re not already doing so, you should start testing Windows 11 while still on Windows 10.
-Leading up to the release later this year, customers should be testing all of their Group Policy and Mobile Device Management (MDM) policies, applications, third party single sign-on (SSO) solutions, etc. Now more than ever, app testing is critical since there will no longer be a 32-bit version of Windows.
-If your organization has legacy apps, now is the time to determine how to retire those apps or find an alternative to leverage your legacy apps, such as VMware Workspace ONE.
+Check your Group Policy and Mobile Device Management (MDM) policies, applications, and third-party single sign-on (SSO) solutions to ensure there won’t be issues when you migrate.
+Now more than ever, app testing is critical since there will no longer be a 32-bit version of Windows.
+If your organization has legacy apps, now is the time to determine how to retire those apps or find an alternative way to leverage them, such as VMware Workspace ONE.

 Our experts are here to help you plan, purchase, deploy, train, and manage your way through this significant update.
-Contact us today or reach out to your SHI Account Executive for guidance and support as your organization transitions to Windows 11.
+Contact us today for guidance and support as your organization transitions to Windows 11.